pingcap/tidiff/README.md

 - Record the histories
 - Highlight the diff in result sets
-- Support `!` directive, which enable the template support for query, e.g:
+- Support `!` directive, which enable the template support for a query, e.g:

     `! {{$count:=count 10}} insert into t values {{range $index := $count}}({{int 10 100}}){{if head $index $count}},{{end}}{{end}}`
     `!! select period_add({{ int 10000 200000}}, {{int 100 10000}})` will show the generated sql, e.g: `period_add(108081, 7987)`